FabricMC/fabric-docs/develop/entities/first-entity.md

 To store data on an entity, the normal way is to simply add a field in entity class.

-Sometimes you need data from the server-side entity to be sycned with the client-side entity.
-See The [Networking Page](../networking) For More Info On The Client - Server Architecture.
+Sometimes you need data from the server-side entity to be synced with the client-side entity.
+See the [Networking Page](../networking) for more info on the Client-Server Architecture.
 To do this we can define an `EntityDataAccessor` for it.

-For our entity we'll make it dance ever so often, so we need to create a dancing state that is synchronized with the client so that it can be animated later.
-However, the dancing cooldown need not be syched with the client.
+For our entity we'll make it dance every so often, so we need to create a dancing state that is synchronized with the client so that it can be animated later.
+However, the dancing cooldown need not be synced with the client.

 @[code transcludeWith=:::datatracker](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)